muteeb28/javascript/basic/ProblemSolving/README.md

 # JavaScript Concepts README

-This README covers two fundamental concepts in JavaScript.
+This README covers several fundamental concepts in JavaScript.

 ## 1. Check if a Number is Even or Odd